Sparklytical/VivaldiAutoMod/README.md

 ## Installing the mods

-1. Find the file called `Patch.sh`
+1. Open the directory where you have downloaded the script.
-2. At line 10, you will find the variable `currentDir`.
+2. ~~At line 10, you will find the variable `currentDir`.~~
-3. It will look like this `currentDir='/home/evilspark/Codes/VivaldiAutoMod'`.
+3. ~~It will look like this `currentDir='/home/evilspark/Codes/VivaldiAutoMod'`.~~
-4. Get current path by typing `pwd`, then change the `currentDir` accordingly.
+4. ~~Get current path by typing `pwd`, then change the `currentDir` accordingly.~~
 5. Open current path in the terminal and run the script by these commands
 	- `chmod +x Patch.sh` (This will make the file executable).
 	 - `sudo ./Patch.sh`

-6. It will ask for the installation you want to install mods, select it by using arrow keys, then press enter.
+7. It will ask for the installation you want to install mods, select it by using arrow keys, then press enter.

 ### INSTALLED!!